danfinkelstein/GayHaikuTabbed/README.md

 GayHaikuTabbed
 ==============

-cleaner, tabbed version of GayHaiku
+cleaner, tabbed version of <a href="https://github.com/jderfner/GayHaiku">GayHaiku</a>